News

 • reduced confidence and psychological safety

-• withdrawal from customers, colleagues or opportunities
+• withdrawal from customers, colleagues or opportunities.

 Over time, this does not just affect performance at work.
 It can spill into personal life, relationships and overall wellbeing.
 One of the most concerning impacts is the erosion of psychological safety.
-When employees feel physically or psychologically unsafe, they are less likely to:

 • speak up